 At the time of the offences our client was suffering from chronic anxiety and depression brought on by several factors, including limited income (on account of the pandemic).

 Our client was arrested, and the police issued a family violence safety notice, and later obtained a Family Violence Intervention Order.

 The offence of Make Threat to Kill is a serious offence that carries a maximum of 10 years imprisonment.
 The offence is frequently heard and finalised the Magistrates Court where a reduced maximum penalty of 2 years applies.

 How case resolved

 As a result of case conference negotiations, the prosecution agreed to roll-up the 3 offences into a single representative charge of Make threat to kill.

 Our client instructed our office to enter a plea of guilty to a single offence of Make threat to kill, and submissions in mitigation were made before the presiding Magistrate.

-After hearing a plea in mitigation the Magistrate was persuaded to not to record a conviction and placed our client on an Adjourned Undertaking with conditions including to be of good behavior, comply with current Intervention Orders, complete a Mens' Behavior Change Program and to contribute $750 to the Court Fund.
+After hearing a plea in mitigation the Magistrate was persuaded to not to record a conviction and placed our client on an Adjourned Undertaking with conditions including to be of good behaviour, comply with current Intervention Orders, complete a Men's Behaviour Change Program and to contribute $750 to the Court Fund.